mongodb/docs/source/includes/security-onprem.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following table shows security options for connections between
+|onprem| and the :ref:`mms-application-database` and
-|onprem| and backing databases when both run on Windows.
-The backing
+:ref:`backup-database` when both run on Windows.
-databases are the :ref:`mms-application-database` and
-:ref:`mms-backup-blockstore-database`.

 .. list-table::
    :header-rows: 1